hsemple/qgis_tutorials/source/thematic_mapping.rst

 15. Copy the URL at the top of the page and submit it.

-Tips
+ |

+**Tips**

 1. Often, to enhance the appearance of your final map, you may need to edit the layer name and field name for display purposes.
-Click on this link

-Links to an external site. for information on how to make these changes.
+Click on this [link](https://support.esri.com/en-us/knowledge-base/how-to-edit-the-map-legend-s-symbology-label-and-layer--000027803) for information on how to make these changes.

-Deliverables
+ |

+**Deliverables**

 1. A professional quality thematic map showing Covid19 cases by counties in the USA.
 The map must must be well-laid out and have an easy to understand color scheme, a title, legend, scale bar, and north arrow.
 Export the layout as an image and upload it to Canvas.